This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 Unlike sourdough bread, Sourdough Blueberry Muffins are super simple and quick to make.
 The sourdough is actually sourdough discard, and a fabulous way to use it up!
 These muffins have a tender crumb and boast tremendous flavor from lemon zest, vanilla extract and sweet blueberries.
 The discard in these sourdough discard muffins keeps the muffins soft and tender while adding the perfect tang.

-overhead shot of sourdough blueberry muffins in tins with two of the holes filled with blueberries and half a lemon on top of the pan
+overhead shot of sourdough blueberry muffins in tins with two of the holes filled with blueberries and half a lemon on top of the pan.

 Boasting huge flavor from sourdough tang, zesty lemons and sweet blueberries, these muffins bake up beautifully with a moist and tender crumb!